Featured-Thumbnails_1200x558-1

 4. Imposter syndrome grabs ahold of you

 When coding becomes a struggle, you might think you aren’t cut out for a career as a developer.
 This lack of confidence is common, especially when you’re just starting out.
-In fact, it even has a name — imposter syndrome.
+In fact, it even has a name — impostor syndrome.
 But, don’t give up!
 If you fail, that’s okay.
 You may even find that you learn more from your mistakes.

 5. You use Google to help you code a lot